Fund State Need Grant, the backbone of college financial aid

 Each year, the State Need Grant benefits tens of thousands of students and families.
 Created more than 40 years ago, it provides financial assistance to students with household incomes below 70 percent of the state’s median income, currently $59,000 for a family of four.
 It is available to all Washington students — students like Nayeli Cervantes, who became the first person in her family to attend college when she enrolled at Seattle University, and Kim Hines, who was raised in foster care but was able to use state aid to graduate from Whatcom Community College before transferring to SU to pursue a career in improving foster care.
 The breadth and flexibility of the State Need Grant has made the program a national model for need-based access programs.

 But for years, the State Need Grant has been underfunded by the state.
 Last year, more than 24,000 eligible students were denied funding.
 Indeed, every year since 2009, at least a quarter of eligible students have not received grants due to lack of state funding.
-This means Washington residents who could be earning a degree from one of the state’s community colleges, public or independent universities, and improving their own and their family’s economic prospects must find other funding options or miss out on opportunities.
+This means Washington residents who could be earning a degree from one of the state’s community colleges, public or independent universities, and improving their own and their family’s economic prospects, must find other funding options or miss out on opportunities.

 This lack of funding hits low-income, minority and first-generation college students in Washington especially hard.
 Many of these students have no resources to fall back on, so those who do find a way to enroll often struggle to balance school and work.
 This contributes to higher drop-out rates, which can leave students worse off than never enrolling at all.